RWTH-HPC/sx-aurora-offloading/docs/debugging.md

 9. `call` command can be used to invoke a function of a VE program.
 But, if stack area beyond page boundary is required, `call` command fails due to access error.

-12. Instruction Counter (IC) will be far from the address which causes a HW exception when the program is stopped by the HW exception.
+10. IC will be far from the address which causes a HW exception when the program is stopped by the HW exception.
     `advance off` mode can be set in order to check the precise state when HW exception occurs.
     In this mode, instruction execution is held until the preceding instructions have completed.
     As the result, GDB shows the precise state when HW exception occurs.